JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 Now that you understand the options, create or adjust a Git repository as needed.

-## Create the XCFramework and the `Package.swift` file
+## Create the XCFramework and the Package.swift file

-> The following example assumes that the shared code of your KPM project is stored in the `shared` module.
+> The following example assumes that the shared code of your KMP project is stored in the `shared` module.
 > If your project is structured differently, substitute "shared" in code and path examples with the name of your module.
 >
 {type="tip"}